-Likewise, individuals vary greatly in their longitudinal trajectories of psychological distress, which tend to diverge with age-producing a 'fanning out' of psychological distress in midlife (see Fig. 2 for the span of individual age trajectories in NCDS and BCS70 and the study by Bell and colleagues (Bell 2014)).
+Likewise, individuals vary greatly in their longitudinal trajectories of psychological distress, which tend to diverge with age-producing a 'fanning out' of psychological distress with age (Bell 2014).
 Latent class analysis, would help to identify typologies of longitudinal psychological distress between early-adulthood and midlife, characterising stability in psychological distress throughout this age.
-For instance, a similar analysis was conducted by Colman and colleagues using the NSHD, which identified six distinct profiles between age 13 and 53 with an absence of symptoms (44.8%) and repeated moderate symptoms (33.6%) being the most common profiles (Colman et al.
+For instance, a similar analysis was conducted by Colman and colleagues using the NSHD, which identified six distinct profiles between age 13 and 53 with an absence of symptoms (44.8%) and repeated moderate symptoms (33.6%) being the most common profiles (Colman et al. 2007).
+Other subgroups included: adult-onset moderate symptoms (11.3%), adolescent symptoms with good adult outcome

-Gondek D et al
+4 Gondek D et al

-2007a).
-Other subgroups included: adult-onset moderate symptoms (11.3%), adolescent symptoms with good adult outcome (5.8%), adult-onset severe symptoms (2.9%), and repeated severe symptoms over the life course (1.7%) (Colman et al. 2007a).
+(5.8%), adult-onset severe symptoms (2.9%), and repeated severe symptoms over the life course (1.7%) (Colman et al. 2007).
 Such typologies can be used as an outcome in the predictive step of the research agenda, in order to investigate if these subpopulations differed in key characteristics.